 - GTW (Gross Trailer Weight) is the actual weight of your fully-loaded trailer.
 This number varies depending on how much weight of the cargo you put in the trailer.

-- Towing capacity, also known as maximum towed load, tells you how much rolling weight your car, truck, or ATV can safely tow on level ground.
-In this post, we take a closer look at an ATVs actual towing capacity.
+- Towing capacity, or maximum towed load, tells you how much rolling weight your car, truck, or ATV can safely tow on level ground.
+In this post, we look closer at an ATVs actual towing capacity.

 - Maximum Vertical Hitch Weight tells you how much tongue weight can be placed on the towing vehicle’s trailer hitch (car, truck, or ATV).
 ATVs typically have a maximum vertical hitch weight rating of about 1/10th of their towing capacity.

 - GAWR (Gross Axle Weight Rating).
 Some manufacturers provide the GAWR rating.
 This rating tells you the maximum allowable weight that can be placed on an individual axle.
 Note that the GAWR on a trailer is usually higher than the GVWR rating.
-You should still not exceed the GVWR rating as there can be other factors than the axle capacity that is limiting the maximum allowable weight.
+You should still not exceed the GVWR rating, as there can be factors other than the axle capacity limiting the maximum allowable weight.
 Such factors are load placement, brakes, suspension, and more.

 GCWR (Gross Combined Weight Rating) refers to the total mass of a vehicle, including all trailers.